 2. Shape the top surface convex so water drains off the bunker or pile; and the back, front, and sides of piles should not be steeper than a 1 in 3 slope.

-3. Apply covering materials immediately after filling is completed.
+3. Apply the covering materials immediately after filling is completed.

-4. A layer of oxygen barrier (OB) film and a sheet of white on black PE plastic or anti UV cover are more effective at preventing surface spoilage than single or double sheets of conventional PE plastic (see Table 8).
+4. A layer of OB film and a sheet of white on black PE plastic or anti UV cover are more effective at preventing surface spoilage than single or double sheets of conventional PE plastic.

 5. Overlap the sheets by a minimum of 1.0 to 1.5 metres.
 If overlap is less than 1 metre, use Silostop Silotape (Section 6) to ensure joins are airtight.